sheyman/docs-barbican/api-docs/general-api-info/index.rst

 General API Information
 -----------------------

-The Cloud Keep API is defined as a RESTful HTTP service that uses all aspects of the HTTP protocol, including methods, URIs, media types, and response codes.
+The |product name| API is defined as a RESTful HTTP service that uses all aspects of the HTTP protocol, including methods, URIs, media/content types, and response codes.
 Review the topics in this section to learn more about these API components and how to access and use the API for this service.

-The Cloud Keep API supports JSON data serialization request and response formats.
+The |product name| API supports JSON data serialization request and response formats.

 ..  note::